SatoshiPortal/cyphernode/doc/TELEGRAM.md

 # Telegram integration in Cyphernode.

+The first time you run Cyphernode, you will get an error concerning Telegram beacause Telegram has to be setup with the next few steps.
+Go to [STEP 1]

 Build and setup Cyphernode - Choose to enable Telegram.
-The first time you run Cyphernode, you will get an error concerning Telegram beacause Telegram has to be setup with the next few steps.

-==> START CYPHERNODE running /dist/start.sh
+==> START CYPHERNODE by running /dist/start.sh

-In directory cyphernode/notifier_docker/scripts, you will find the script start-tg-setup.sh to start the Telegram setup.
+[STEP 1]: In directory cyphernode/notifier_docker/script, you will find the script `start-tg-setup.sh` to start the Telegram setup.
 It runs inside the notifier container with this command :
-      docker exec -it $(docker ps -q -f "name=cyphernode_notifier") ./tgsetup.sh
+      `docker exec -it $(docker ps -q -f "name=cyphernode_notifier") ./tgsetup.sh`

 Follow the steps of the installer - example output follows: